wavysandbox/install/README.md

     <link rel="chrome-webstore-item" href="https://chrome.google.com/webstore/detail/itemID">

-2) You can set `install.chromeInstallUrl` to the item URL to use for installation if you have multiple link tags of the form above.
+2) You must also set `install.chromeInstallUrl` to the item URL in the link tag.

 More details: